DanSleeman/PMC_Expanded/README.md

 Adds a button on the dropdown gears which opens the settings compare screen.
 This is normally only accessible when on the settings manager screen.
 Used to be a navigatable screen in classic.

-TODO - 1/2/2024 - Doesn't always work.
-Need a more consistent approach.

 ![Example](images/ux-compare-settings.jpg)

 ### EDI Log Buttons